mjurksa/packetloss/README.md

 ## Running the tests

-To test whether the Script works or not you can Unplug the Internet Connection.
+To test whether the script works or not you can unplug the Internet Connection.

-You can start the Python script manualy and look if you run into some kind of problems:
+You can start the Python script manually and look if you run into any problems:
 ```
 python /opt/packetloss/packetloss.py
 ```